David Bowie: Spirituality and religion

 Beginning in 1967 from the influence of his half-brother, Bowie became interested in Buddhism and, with commercial success eluding him, he considered becoming a Buddhist monk.
-Biographer Marc Spitz states that Buddhism reminded Bowie that other goals in life existed outside fame and material gain and one can learn about themselves through meditation and chanting.
 After a few months' study at Tibet House in London, he was told by his Lama, Chime Rinpoche, "You don't want to be Buddhist. ...
 You should follow music."
 By 1975, Bowie admitted, "I felt totally, absolutely alone.
 And I probably was alone because I pretty much had abandoned God."
+In 1987, he denied following any particular religion or religious philosophy.

-After Bowie married Iman in a private ceremony in 1992, he said they knew that their "real marriage, sanctified by God, had to happen in a church in Florence".
-Earlier that year, he knelt on stage at The Freddie Mercury Tribute Concert and recited the Lord's Prayer before a television audience.
-(Note: Asked why he knelt and prayed, Bowie said he had a friend who was dying of AIDS.
-"He was just dropping into a coma that day.
-And just before I went on stage something just told me to say the Lord's Prayer.
-The great irony is that he died two days after the show".)
 In 1993, Bowie said he had an "undying" belief in the "unquestionable" existence of God.
-In a separate 1993 interview, while describing the genesis of the music for his album Black Tie White Noise, he said "it was important for me to find something [musically] that also had no sort of representation of institutionalized and organized religion, of which I'm not a believer, I must make that clear."
+The same year, while describing the genesis of the music for his album Black Tie White Noise, he said "it was important for me to find something [musically] that also had no sort of representation of institutionalized and organized religion, of which I'm not a believer, I must make that clear."
 Interviewed in 2005, Bowie said whether God exists "is not a question that can be answered. ...
 I'm not quite an atheist and it worries me.
 There's that little bit that holds on: 'Well, I'm almost an atheist.
 Give me a couple of months. ...
 I've nearly got it right.
-He had a tattoo of the Serenity Prayer in Japanese on his calf.
+Nevertheless, in the same interview Bowie stated that "questioning [his] spiritual life [was] always ... germane" to his songwriting.